kateliev/TypeRig/README.md

 Each proxy class — `trNode`, `trContour`, `trShape`, `trLayer`, `trGlyph`, `trFont`, `trAnchor` — inherits from its core counterpart and holds a `.host` reference to the corresponding FL object.

-Attribute access is rerouted through a `__meta__` mapping: reads and writes to mapped names (e.g. `x`, `y`, `name`, `closed`) go straight to the host, while everything else follows the normal core path.
-This means any core algorithm — interpolation, offset, delta scaling — runs identically on proxy objects with live FL data.
+Attribute access is rerouted through a `__meta__` mapping: reads and writes to mapped names (e.g. `x`, `y`, `name`, `closed`) go straight to the host, everything else follows the normal core path.
+So the same core algorithms work on proxy objects with live FL data without extra glue.

 **Eject / Mount** — every proxy exposes `.eject()` to detach a pure core copy and `.mount(core_obj)` to write values back into the host.
 Eject for computation, mount to commit — keeps FL undo intact and avoids side-effects during multi-step operations.